MKRetunz/Edugame/README.md

 # Edugame
-A flash based auto-scroller by Albert Hepping, Steffan Smit and Martijn Klok
+A flash based auto-scroller.
+Art by Albert Hepping and Steffan Smit
+Code by Martijn Klok

+Made for Stichting Werkman and Alfa-College Programming language: Action script 3